soohoonc/soohoonc.github.io/content/5-years-swe.md

 Here I briefly document the first 5 years of my software engineering career.

-I still have a long ways to go, however in the past 5 years I have learned enough to say that I can build things that some number of other engineers [find useful](https://greptile.com).
+I wrote my first line of code in 2020 and while I still have a long ways to go I can sorta build things that other engineers [find useful](https://greptile.com).
 Each of these points I believe helped me to become the engineer I am today.

 ## 2020